 - Configurable number of Cores (1 to 8).
-In the case where more than one core is selected, all cores are configured the same. - Optional M, A, F, and D extensions - If M extension, configurable performance (1-cycle or 4-cycle) - Optional SiFive Custom Instruction Extension (SCIE) - Configurable Virtual Addressing Modes (Sv39 or Sv39+Sv48)
+In the case where more than one core is selected, all cores are configured the same. - Optional M, F, D, B, and Zfh extensions - Optional SiFive Custom Instruction Extension (SCIE) - Configurable Virtual Addressing Modes (Sv39 or Sv39+Sv48)